 The student winner(s) should endeavor to publish the findings resulting from the grant in a scholarly journal or present their findings at AGU’s Fall Meeting.

 The student winner(s) should submit a final report on their research at the close of their project.
 Any resulting publications can replace the need for a final report.

 The application process will require the submission of the following materials:

 - Upload a current CV and transcripts from educational institutions attended (unofficial transcripts are acceptable); all transcripts should be in a single PDF file

 - Proposal narrative including research objective, scientific merit, research methods and plan (not to exceed two pages)

 - Proposed budget, including financial and equipment needs, and brief budget justification

 - One letter of support from research faculty advisor, due by application deadline.
 The letters of support will be submitted via the AGU grants web service, using the following naming protocal “GSSI Student Grant – Applicant Last Name_Referee Last Name”.
 Letters should comment on the proposed research, budget and applicant qualifications.

-Proposals and supporting letters must be received no later than Friday, 1 April (11:59 PM Eastern Daylight Savings Time/3:59 AM GMT on Saturday).
+Proposals and supporting letters must be received no later than Wednesday, 1 May (11:59 PM Eastern Time).